-Finally, condo owner insurance offers coverage for special assessments.
-Even the best managed condos can have an unforeseen incident resulting in the need for special assessment.
+Finally, condo owner insurance offers coverage for condo special assessments.
+Even the best-managed places can have an unforeseen incident resulting in the need for a condo special assessment.
 Aside from most banks requiring insurance to get a loan to purchase a condo, the number 1 reason to purchase condo insurance is protection against special assessments.
-You never know when something will go wrong in a common space, this makes it hard to budget and being covered by a condo policy can give you piece of mind knowing you won’t be on the hook for the broken elevator.
+You never know when something will go wrong in a common space, this makes it hard to budget and being covered by a condo policy can give you peace of mind knowing you won’t be on the hook for the broken elevator.

 Being a condo owner has its perks and its pitfalls, one of the pitfalls being lack of financial certainty.
 Current by-laws allow for drastic changes in monthly fees and additional special assessment charges.
 Although this isn’t the ideal way to manage a condo, it is the way things are.
 So, as a condo owner, you need to be prepared for any unforeseen expenses that you may be faced with, and we can help you do that with a condo insurance policy!